tkerby/flipperzero-firmware-wPlugins/applications/external/seos/README.md

 ![Demo Video](demo.mp4)

+## Keys

+**The app uses all 00 keys by default.**  It uses an ADF OID of 030107090000000000 ("0.3.1.7.9.0.0.0.0.0").
+If you'd like to use your own keys/ADF OID, use the format of the `keys-example.txt` to specify them, and place into `SD Card/apps_data/seos/keys.txt`

 ## Note

 This software incorporates a third-party implementation of Seos®️  technology.
 It is not developed, authorized, licensed, or endorsed by HID Global, ASSA ABLOY, or any of their affiliates.
 References to Seos®️  are solely for descriptive and compatibility purposes.